ziap/maze-solver/readme.md

 The maze is pre-processed with a tile-to-tile search to find which tiles are part of the resulting path.
 Otherwise, they are not considered during the main pathfinding.
 Because the grid is a non-weighted graph, a simple [Breadth-first-search][3] is sufficient and can be done in linear time.

 Once we have a list of tiles to navigate - which I'll call a "tunnel" - we need to find the most optimal way to move between them.
-One way of doing this is to build a [Visibility graph][4] and then search it.
-However, we can reduce the time by traversing the tunnel in 8 directions, corner-to-corner, creating a sub-optimal solution, then optimizing it during the post-processing step.
-[Dijkstra's algorithm][5] is chosen over [A\*][6] because the pre-processing step also guarantees no path leading away from the endpoint, thus rendering A\* useless.

-Finally, I used [path smoothing][7] to convert an 8-angle solution to an any-angle solution.
-In theory, it will also create the optimal solution because there's only one path for any pair of tiles.
-It's also reasonably fast because calculating line-of-sight on a tilemap can be done efficiently using the [DDA algorithm][8].
+For this, we can use [Dynamic programming][4] to iteratively build a taut path between both ends of the tunnel.

 ## Result